Free law firm workflow review for NJ firms

 AI can help prepare the work for review.
 It should not make the legal call.

-A useful first project makes the routine parts easier to see, route, draft, summarize, or follow up on.
+A useful first fix makes the routine parts easier to see, route, draft, summarize, or follow up on.
 It keeps final decisions and client-facing legal judgment with the firm.

 Work that should stay human-led

-The output is one practical recommendation your firm can evaluate before changing any workflow, software, or review process.
+The output is one practical first fix your firm can evaluate before changing any workflow, software, or review process.

 Map one real workflow